wedeling/FabUQCampaign/Tutorial_ADE.md

  4. (continued) If left unspecified, the polynomial order of the SC expansion will be set to 4.
 If instead we wish te use a Polynomial Chaos Expansion (PCE) sampler, simply replace `SCSampler` with `PCESampler`.

- 5. The following commands ensure that we draw all samples, and create the ensemble run directories:
+ 5. The following commands ensure that we draw all samples, and creates the ensemble run directories:
  ```python
      my_campaign.draw_samples()
      my_campaign.populate_runs_dir()